brycewray/eleventy_solo/src/posts/2019/03/mark-it-down.md

 - This is another unnumbered item.
 ```

-Again, it's a simple example, but you can see how much less typing that would involve, especially for people writing tech docs that would become Web pages.
+Again, it's a simple example, but you can see how much less typing that would involve, especially for people writing tech docs that would become web pages.
 Although Markdown took its sweet time catching on, it's become a lifeline for such writers.

-That would be sufficiently important in and of itself; but, in recent years, Markdown has become a mainstay of a broader set of writers, even those such as I who are perfectly happy using HTML (hey, I've been coding Web pages since early 1996, back in the era when [<code style="color: inherit;">\<blink\></code> was still a thing](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/blink))---as apps like [Ulysses](https://ulyssesapp.com), [iA Writer](https://www.ia.net/writer), [Bear](https://bear.app), [Byword](https://bywordapp.com), [Drafts](https://getdrafts.com), and more have come into their own as go-to writing tools for those who've long since realized there was a better world beyond the confining quarters of Microsoft Word, Google Docs, and others of that ilk.
+That would be sufficiently important in and of itself; but, in recent years, Markdown has become a mainstay of a broader set of writers, even those such as I who are perfectly happy using HTML (hey, I've been coding web pages since early 1996, back in the era when [<code style="color: inherit;">\<blink\></code> was still a thing](https://developer.mozilla.org/en-US/docs/web/HTML/Element/blink))---as apps like [Ulysses](https://ulyssesapp.com), [iA Writer](https://www.ia.net/writer), [Bear](https://bear.app), [Byword](https://bywordapp.com), [Drafts](https://getdrafts.com), and more have come into their own as go-to writing tools for those who've long since realized there was a better world beyond the confining quarters of Microsoft Word, Google Docs, and others of that ilk.

 In fact, one very cool thing about Markdown is that, if you're *not* averse to using HTML and CSS here and there, you can **mix it seamlessly with those languages** to get things an app may not give you otherwise.